filecoin-project/lotus/documentation/en/cli-lotus.md

-   check-client-datacap           check verified client remaining bytes check-notary-datacap           check a notary's remaining bytes sign-remove-data-cap-proposal  allows a notary to sign a Remove Data Cap Proposal list-allocations               List allocations made by client list-all-allocations           List allocations available in the verified registry actor list-claims                    List claims made by provider list-all-claims                List claims available in the verified registry actor remove-expired-allocations     remove expired allocations (if no allocations are specified all eligible allocations are removed) remove-expired-claims          remove expired claims (if no claims are specified all eligible claims are removed) help, h                        Shows a list of commands or help for one command
+   check-client-datacap           check verified client remaining bytes check-notary-datacap           check a notary's remaining bytes sign-remove-data-cap-proposal  allows a notary to sign a Remove Data Cap Proposal list-allocations               List allocations available in verified registry actor or made by a client if specified list-claims                    List claims available in verified registry actor or made by provider if specified remove-expired-allocations     remove expired allocations (if no allocations are specified all eligible allocations are removed) remove-expired-claims          remove expired claims (if no claims are specified all eligible claims are removed) help, h                        Shows a list of commands or help for one command